gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Finally, the integration of Gradle, the build tool, and **Gradle build scans** became tighter and more convenient to use.
 You can now use the command line options `--scan` and `--no-scan` without the hassle of having to set the "magic" system property `-Dscan`.

-Another important change we want to bring to your attention is relevant to users of the configuration for declaring compile-time dependencies, `compileOnly`.
-With this release of Gradle, `compileOnly` no longer extends the configuration `compile`.
-Please consider this change of behavior might have an impact on your build when upgrading to this version of Gradle.

 Enjoy the new version and let us know what you think!
 We are looking forward to your strong involvement in making Gradle even better.

 ## New and noteworthy